Updated: 2 days ago

-Weeks later, I come home and start back with my practice, happy to see my clients again, to be in my routine and in my family life here.
+Weeks later, I came home and started back with my practice, happy to see my clients again, to be in my routine and in my family life here.

 I begin adding more to my circuit with each passing week.
-I realize by the third week home that I am juggling six yellow balls.
+I realize by the third week home that I was juggling six yellow balls.

 Mind you, I'm not a fantastic juggler.
-I have resisted busy my whole life, long before the slowfood movement and In Praise of Slow seemed to have collectively kickstarted our attention to slowing down.
+I have resisted busy my whole life, long before the slow food movement and In Praise of Slow seemed to have collectively kickstarted our attention to slowing down.
 Busy is kind of silly in my book.
 Why would anyone choose that?

-So, how do I continue connecting with my child, husband, self, friends, and my clients while juggling six balls?
-How do I transition from role to role without becoming scattered.
+So, how do I continue connecting with my child, husband, self, friends, and clients while juggling six balls?
+How do I transition from role to role without becoming scattered?

 Even more realistic with myself that question is,